-Everything you need to know about the Island Designer app!
+Animal Crossing: New Horizons — Terraforming guide

 Waterscaping works similar to laying paths, except pressing A will automatically either dig a hole and create a tile of water (if there is no water there already) or fill in an existing body of water with one tile of dirt.

-If your water is connected to an existing water source, it will automatically become a river.
-But if it's just standing in the middle of nowhere, you'll get a pond.
-This is important to be aware of for the purposes of fishing, as certain fish only appear in ponds or rivers.
+If you're interested in fishing, you probably will want to be aware of the difference between rivers and ponds.
+It can be a bit difficult to figure out where one transitions into the other.
+Still, the general rule is that if a body of water is long enough to flow, is connected to the ocean, or connected to a waterfall, it counts as a river.
+Rounder, more enclosed bodies of water count as ponds.

+To tell the difference, cast a fishing pole into the body of water.
+If the bobber moves "downstream" gradually, you have a river.
+If it stays in place, you have a pond.
+Keep this in mind, as some fish can only be found in rivers or ponds specifically, and some can only be found in one body of water or the other at the top of a cliff.

 You can create waterfalls by waterscaping on the edges of cliffs -- no need to waterscape at the bottom unless you want to.
-Be aware though that you can't waterscape over curved cliff edges -- only straight ones.
+Be aware; you can't waterscape over curved cliff edges — only straight ones.

 And like with paths, you can "round" the curves of rivers by pressing A on a tile a second time after placing it.